molly/newsletter/subscribe.md

 title: "Subscribe and support"
 ---

-To support my work, you can subscribe to my [Patreon](https://www.patreon.com/mollywhite/membership).
+## Subscribe

 All paying subscribers receive the _Whitespace_ issue by email a day earlier than it's released publicly!
+If you join the Patreon either as a paying subscriber or free follower, you'll automatically receive the newsletter.

-If you don't wish to or can't afford to pay, you can still choose the free "Follow" option, and receive the newsletter via email.
-Regardless of whether you pay to subscribe, I'd really appreciate you sharing widely the Patreon and the newsletter!
+If you don't wish to or can't afford to pay, you can still choose the free "Follow" option on Patreon, or you can subscribe here:

-For anyone who would rather donate on a one-off basis, I have a [Venmo](https://account.venmo.com/u/MollyWhite), [Cash App](https://cash.app/$molly0xfff), and [PayPal](https://www.paypal.com/donate/?business=3RM66P9NEQNFA&no_recurring=0&currency_code=USD).

-If you would just like to subscribe to the newsletter without paying or going through Patreon, you can also do so here:

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">